jheling/freeathome/README.md

 # freeathome
 Free@Home component for Home Assistant

-This is a first start for a component for Free @ Home from Busch-Jaeger.
+This is a component for Free @ Home from Busch-Jaeger.
-Now lights, scenes, covers, binary sensors, climate devices and the sensors of the weather station wil show up in Home Assistant.
+Lights, scenes, covers, binary sensors, climate devices and the sensors of the weather station wil show up in Home Assistant.

 Place the files in the custom_components directory.
 This should be in the same directory as the configuration.yaml.

-Put the following in configuration.yaml:
+Then you can do a restart of Home Assistant.

+Free@home now appears as an integration in Home Assistant.

+The sysap will be autodetected throug zeroconf.
+Then you only have to fill in a username and password.

+If the sysap is not autodetected, you can add the integegration.
+Then you have to add a host, username and password.

+The configuration.yaml can still be used, then u have to add the following lines:
 ```
 freeathome:
   host: <ip adress of the sysapserver> or SysAP.local